Founder

-The structural failure
+The structural

 As revenue grows, complexity multiplies faster than the systems managing it.
 The founder becomes the approval layer for too much.
 Financial visibility trails reality.
 Leadership meetings report activity without driving decisions.
 Role clarity erodes.

-The people failure
+The people

 Leaders are promoted or hired for technical capability and expected to function as a cohesive, accountable team without the development to support it.
 When individuals are unclear on authority, structure alone does not hold.

 Systems need people who own them and are growing into them.
+Installing governance frameworks without developing the leadership team produces documentation that is not used and accountability structures that collapse under pressure.

-Leadership Rhythm
+Leadership rhythm

-Decision Authority
+Decision authority

 Clear mapping of who owns what.
 Defined thresholds.
 Leaders develop the confidence to hold authority rather than escalating to the founder by default.

-Financial Visibility
+Financial visibility

-Leadership Development
+Leadership development

 Individual leaders developed alongside the systems — authority under pressure, difficult conversations, the gap between the role as defined and as held in practice.